xinglin-li/tail-risk-var-es-evt/README.md

 > “For TSLA, EVT-based VaR achieves closer unconditional coverage at the 99% level and reduces exceedance clustering compared to Gaussian VaR, reflecting a better calibration of tail risk under extreme market moves.”

+## 6. Disclaimer

+This repository is for research and educational purposes only and does not constitute investment advice.